CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 ## Making and Running a Python File

-(This is post-lecture content, or notes about the lecture but not part of the lecture itself.)

 With any luck, when demonstrating the programs for the last section in class, I showed myself making the program.